- Home Improvement

 Chances are, you’re not going to be as cheap as possible on everything because there are some items you’d rather spend a little extra on so your newly remodeled bathroom looks nice.

-If you splurged a little, you could still get your bathroom remodel accomplished for under $3,000 — a nice savings compared to the $10,000 many contractors will quote you.
+If you splurged a little, you could still get your budget bathroom remodel accomplished for under $3,000 — a nice savings compared to the $10,000 many contractors will quote you.

 If you must train yourself on the proper DIY bathroom remodel, the research and subsequent work can take you anywhere from two weeks to about two months.
-But the latter really only applies to weekend warriors who put in a few hours here and a few hours there.
+But the latter only applies to weekend warriors who put in a few hours here and a few hours there.

 The average amount of time, from start to finish, to complete a 5-foot by 8-foot bathroom is about 75 working hours between two people.
 So if you and a body get cracking, you can knock it out in less than five business days.